5 from 17 votes

 One pot meatballs ingredients laid out on a pale blue background.

-White Rice– brown rice would also work great here.
+• White rice: I love using white rice, but brown rice would also work great here.

-Pork Mince– feel free to substitute the pork with beef, turkey or chicken mince.
-If possible, opt for mince with less than 7% fat.
+• Pork mince: Feel free to substitute the pork with beef, turkey or chicken mince.
+If possible, opt for mince with less than 7% fat for your meatballs and rice recipe.
+But if you love pork, this Easy Pork Loin Crock Pot Recipe is another one to try!

-Passata– you can substitute passata with chopped tomatoes or plum tomatoes.
+• Passata: You can substitute passata with chopped tomatoes or plum tomatoes when making meatball and rice.
 Just blend them before adding to the pan and add an extra 2 tbsp of tomato puree.
+The sauce in my Easy Devilled Sausages uses chopped tomatoes and it’s unbelievably addictive!

-This recipe is already gluten-free, except for the chicken stock.
-Some brands come with gluten in them.
-So, ensure you purchase an option that has no gluten.
+• Gluten-free: This recipe is already gluten-free, except for the chicken stock.
+Some brands come with gluten in them, so ensure you purchase an option that has no gluten.
+My Crunchy Shake and Bake Chicken is another great gluten-free protein option.

 1. Start by seasoning the mince with salt, pepper, garlic powder and 1 tsp Italian seasoning.
 Use your hands to incorporate the seasoning and form into little meatballs, approx 1 tbsp per ball (Image 1)